mathigon/textbooks/content/fractals/content.md

 ::: column(width=140)

     // http://matheuro.overblog.com/2014/05/sierpinski-s-triangle-the-nave-of-the-roman-basilica-of-santa-maria-in-comesdin.html
-    x-media(src="images/floor-3.jpg" width=140 height=140)
+    x-media(src="images/floor-3.jpg" width=140 height=140 credit="© Lycée Baudelaire")

 :::

-As it turns out, the Sierpinski triangle also appears in many other areas of mathematics, and there are many different ways to generate it.
+As it turns out, the Sierpinski triangle appears in a wide range of other areas of mathematics, and there are many different ways to generate it.
 In this chapter, we will explore some of them!
 [Continue](btn:next)